Motorcycle Bomb Explosion Takes Place In Afghan Capital - Source - UrduPoint

 The explosion took place at around 4.00 p.m. local time (11:30 GMT), in the city's west, the sixth police district.

-"The explosion took place on the road of Faiz Mohammad Kateb, near to general attorney's office in the area, and when the officers left the center, a motorcycle bomb blasted," the source said.
+"The explosion took place on the road of Faiz Mohammad Kateb, near the general attorney's office in the area, and when the officers left the center, a motorcycle bomb blasted," the source said.

 Kabul police have confirmed the incident to Sputnik but have not provided any details about its nature and the casualties.